opencontainers/tob/CHARTER.md

    - iv.
-Once an OCI Working Group determines that it has achieved its objectives, the OCI Working Group leaders shall present to the TOB the draft specification or project, along with such other information as the TOB may require for evaluation of the draft specification or project.
+Once an OCI Working Group determines that it has achieved its objectives, the OCI Working Group leaders shall present to the TOB the draft specification or other project, along with such other information as the TOB may require for evaluation of the draft specification or other project.
 The TOB shall maintain a public list of such required information.

    - v.
-Approval of the draft specification (to be released as an OCI Specification) or draft project (to become an OCI Project) shall require a two-thirds vote of the TOB.
+Approval of the draft specification (to be released as an OCI Specification) or other draft project (to become an OCI Project) shall require a two-thirds vote of the TOB.
 For a draft specification, prior to such approval the OCI Working Group may not describe it as a released OCI Specification, and must designate it with a `-draft.#` suffix.

    - vi.
 Following TOB approval of a draft specification to be released as an